Our legal team are up-to-date with legal developments and understand their relevance to you.

 This will be a high stakes test case for the insurance industry and will have major ramifications for the business community if the case is successful.

-We will monitor progress of the test case through the Court system however in the meantime if you wish to discuss the terms of your business interruption insurance, one of our commercial lawyers will be able to assist you.
+We will monitor the progress of the test case through the Court system however in the meantime if you wish to discuss the terms of your business interruption insurance, one of our Rockhampton commercial lawyers will be able to assist you.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.